karan23620/M1_Application_Calculator/4_TestPlan_and_Output/Readme.md

    | FTC_15 | Check the division of zero by any number working or not                          |  Yes   |

    # Output
-   - Below is the first interface of the calculator.
+   - Below screen is the first interface of the calculator.
 User can choose the preference according their choice.

      ![Output1](https://user-images.githubusercontent.com/49648354/143667772-c9fbb391-8454-4a97-a477-3806ac60d5c9.png)

+   - Below screen is the output according user preference